CGV Cinemas Indonesia

-CGV Cinemas Indonesia (formerly blitzmegaplex and CGV Blitz from 2015–2017) is a movie theater chain in Indonesia.
-Founded in December 2013, the chain consists of seven locations that each feature a minimum of eight screens.
-Despite with the controversy evolved with the Korean movie theater chain CJ CGV, the cinema chain was later renamed as CGV Blitz.
+PT Graha Layar Prima Tbk (d/b/a CGV Cinemas Indonesia; formerly BlitzMegaplex from 2006–2015 and CGV Blitz from 2015–2017) is a cinema chain in Indonesia.
+The chain was founded as BlitzMegaplex in October 2006.
+Today, it operates over 72 cinemas with 411 screens across 34 cities in Indonesia.

 History

+As BlitzMegaplex

 BlitzMegaplex opened its first location in Paris Van Java, Bandung, Indonesia on 16 October 2006.
 Seven further locations have been built, including Bekasi Cyber Park, which was opened on 3 June 2011.
 In September 2012, BlitzMegaplex opened its first location outside Java in Plaza Balikpapan.
-It was also the first location which using brand Blitz Theater, follows with other locations such as Kepri Mall, Harbour Bay, and Grand Galaxy Park.
+It was also the first location which using brand Blitz Theater, follows with other locations such as Kepri Mall, Harbour Bay, Bandara City Mall, and Grand Galaxy Park.

-Then Korean movie theater chain CJ CGV, bought BlitzMegaplex through Blitz's IPO, which is out of laws.
-It was then rebranded to CGV Blitz in Q4 2014.
-Its first location with brand CGV Blitz was Miko Mall, Bandung.
+CJ CGV's involvement

+Minority ownership

+In 2013, there was a rumor that Korean cinema chain, CJ CGV, supposedly bought BlitzMegaplex shares, something which was denied later on as it was illegal to do so under Indonesian law because the company was still on Indonesia's Daftar Negatif Investasi (DNI) or the negative investment list.
+The evidence pointed on Koreans connected to CJ CGV being on the company's board before its IPO in since 2013.

+The company went public in the Indonesia Stock Exchange on 10 April 2014.
+However, CJ CGV already owned several shares of the company a month before the IPO.
 In August 2015, it was then rebranded all of its locations into CGV Cinemas.
+Its first location with the brand CGV Blitz was Miko Mall, Bandung.

+As of November 2015, CJ CGV owned about 14% of Blitz.

+Majority ownership

+In late 2016, CJ CGV increased its share to 51% of the company, thus CJ CGV becoming the majority shareholder of the company.
+The company underwent another rebrand to its current name, CGV Cinemas, in 2017.

+Closed Sites

 In 2018, Blitz Theater Grand Galaxy Park was replaced by Flix Cinema, another cinema chain by Agung Sedayu Group.
 In February 2020, its location in Mall of Indonesia was replaced too by Flix Cinema, as both malls are owned by Agung Sedayu Group, the same company which owns Flix Cinema.
 Due to COVID-19 pandemic, its location in Kepri Mall is closed until now.
 And two other locations: Harbour Bay and Daya Grand Square is closed due to both malls have ceased.

-Concept

-According to its website, the CGV cinema chain is based on four "defining characteristics":
+In 2024, two other locations: Bandara City Mall and Grand Kawanua Manado is closed due to low occupancy.
+Site in Bandara City Mall was replaced by Cinema XXI in February 2025.